Overview of Oregon Taxes

 As in many states, local assessors in Oregon annually appraise properties to determine their fair market value.
-However, taxes in Oregon do not necessarily apply to market value.
-Instead, they either to the market value or the maximum assessed value, whichever is lower.
+However, taxes in Oregon do not necessarily apply only to market value.
+Instead, they apply either to the market value or the maximum assessed value, whichever is lower.

-The most important aspect of the maximum assessed value is that, so long as it is less than market value (which it usually is), it is limited to 3% annual growth.
+The most important aspect of the maximum assessed value is that so long as it is less than market value (which it usually is), it is limited to 3% annual growth.
 That means that even when home values are skyrocketing, property taxes should remain relatively stable.

 If market value falls below maximum assessed value, the maximum assessed value may freeze or increase by less than 3%.
 So, for example, if market value and maximum assessed value are both $100,000, and market value increases by 2%, then both market value and maximum assessed value will be $102,000 the following year.
 On the other hand, if market value increases by 10%, the maximum assessed value will be $103,000 (a 3% increase) while market value will be $110,000.